racoutinho/ImageClassification-CNN/README.md

-# Jupyter Notebook demonstrating the implementation of a convolution neural net model for multi-class classification of flowers dataset.
+Implementation of a convolution neural net model for multi-class classification of flowers dataset.

 Libraries: